 Wearable Technology is the incorporation of matching new computerised technology into everyday fashion.
 The most talked about apparel is Glasses and Watches, however, sporting apparel is also highly predominant.

-But Apple are a little behind in this technology revolution.
-The Galaxy Gear has been on the market since September 2013, but has failed to live up to a revolutionary expectation.
-This puts more pressure on the iWatch which is rumoured to have been in development when the late Steve Jobs was instrumental in the Apple ideas factory.
+But Apple is a little behind in this technology revolution.
+The Galaxy Gear has been on the market since September 2013.
+But has failed to live up to a revolutionary expectation.
+This puts more pressure on the iWatch which is rumoured to have been in development.
+When the late Steve Jobs was instrumental in the Apple ideas factory.

-During the battle between wrist wrapping products, another Wearable Technology product has been seen on the streets – the Google Glass.
+During the battle between wrist wrapping products.
+Another Wearable Technology product has been seen on the streets – Google Glass.
 This is a head mounted optical display that is worn like glasses.
-Only difference is that there is only one eye piece, which projects information in front of the wearer.
+Only difference is that there is only one eye piece.
+Which projects information in front of the wearer.

 Smart undies or iBra?

 Wearable Technology is not just wrist bands, watches or glasses.
 A little research online shows quite a diverse amount of products available.
-There is a ‘bionic’ contact lense that has been in development since 2008.
+There is a ‘bionic’ contact lens that has been in development since 2008.
 Gloves and wrist devices for controlling computers or other electronic devices.
-Jewellery which is synced in through Bluetooth, and clothing that incorporates sensors, LED lights and Bluetooth.
+Jewellery which is synced in through Bluetooth.
+And clothing that incorporates sensors, LED lights and Bluetooth.

 Consumer Electronics Show could unveil new products to the world

 In Las Vegas this week, the annual Consumer Electronics Show will be held for 2014.
-Expectations are that there will be more Wearable Technology products, and Mobile Devices on show as Personal Computers (PC’s) are on the decline.
+Expectations are that there will be more Wearable Technology products.
+And Mobile Devices on a show as Personal Computers (PC’s) are on the decline.

 Statistics don’t lie!

-The global market for wearable medical devices was valued at $2billion in 2012, and is expected to increase to $5.8 billion by 2019.
-That’s an increase of 190% over 7 years, or an average or approximately 27% per annum.
-This study only includes the applications and devices that are available today, and doesn’t reflect any new technology that will reach the market during that time, and the increased momentum that it will produce.
+The global market for wearable medical devices was valued at $2billion in 2012.
+And is expected to increase to $5.8 billion by 2019.
+That’s an increase of 190% over 7 years or an average of approximately 27% per annum.
+This study only includes the applications and devices that are available today.
+And doesn’t reflect any new technology that will reach the market during that time and the increased momentum that it will produce.